odinhg/Dentology-TDA-for-Dentists/README.md

 ![header image showing a robot dentist](figs/header_image.png)

-Dentology applies cutting-edge mathematical tools to dental imaging, offering innovative methods for cavity detection and analysis.
+**Dentology** – *"Filling the hole in dental care since 2025."*

+Dentology is a cutting-edge tool for dentists that uses Topological Data Analysis (TDA) to analyze digital tooth twins.
+It provides state-of-the-art tools for cavity detection and teeth counting.
+Dentology is designed to help dentists make better decisions and improve patient care, while also saving time and resources.
+In other words, Dentology is the tooth fairy of the 21st century where the coins have been replaced with value-added insights.

 ## Cavity Detection Pipeline

-The main feature of Dentology is the Cavity Detection Pipeline (CDP).
-It is a state-of-the-art tool for identifying cavities in dental X-ray images.
+The main feature of Dentology is the Cavity Detection Pipeline (CDP): A SoTA tool for identifying various types of cavities.
 It uses Topological Data Analysis (TDA) to detect cavities in a patient's teeth.
-More specifically, it uses the Mapper algorithm.

-The workflow of the CDP is as follows:
+The workflow of the CDP is extremely simple and can be summarized in three steps:

 1. **Feature Extraction**: Extract the patient's tooth and make a 3D model of it.
-Remember to put the tooth back in the patient's mouth!
+Remember to put the tooth back.
-2. **Cavity Detection**: Run the Cavity Detection Pipeline using Dentology.
+2. **Cavity Detection**: Run the Cavity Detection Pipeline in Dentology.
 3. **Analysis**: Analyze the persistence diagram to identify cavities in the tooth.

 ### Mathematical Background